 When you defer a payment, you make an agreement with your lender that you will not make any payments for a specific period of time.
 However, that does not mean that these payments are cancelled, they are simply being pushed back.
-Meaning you’ll still have to make those payments later and depending on your agreement with your lender, interest may accrue on your outstanding balance during the deferral period.
+Meaning you’ll still have to make those payments later.
+Depending on your agreement with your lender, interest may accrue on your outstanding balance during the deferral period.
 This in turn will increase the amount you originally set out to pay.

-In most cases, there’s no form or portal to request a payment deferral as most lenders provide deferrals based on your unique financial situation.
+In most cases, there’s no form or portal to request a payment deferral.
+Most lenders provide deferrals based on your unique financial situation.
 To request a deferral, you must speak to your lender by calling or making an in-person appointment with them.
-Many lenders are willing to work with their clients by offering adjustments to their current loan such as lower payments, lower interest rates, or even deferrals.
-The reason being, your lender would much prefer you to pay them something rather than nothing.
+Many lenders are willing to work with their clients by offering adjustments to their current loans.
+Such as lower payments, lower interest rates, or even deferrals.
+The reason is, your lender would much prefer you to pay them something rather than nothing.

 Read The Fine Print

 If you only need a one-month payment deferral, do check your contract.
-Often times, there will be a skip a payment clause.
+Oftentimes, there will be a skip payment clause.
 However, it is important to read the fine print as it may come with fees.
-Be sure to contact your lender and inform them of your decision to use the “skip a payment” option and verify that it won’t be reported to the credit bureaus as a late or missed payment.
+Be sure to contact your lender and inform them of your decision to use the “skip a payment” option.
+Verify that it won’t be reported to the credit bureaus as a late or missed payment.